nadaakm/kafka-docker-setup/README.md

-# Data Warehouse with Debezium, Kafka, Pinot, and Zookeeper
+# Data Warehouse with Debezium, Kafka, and Zookeeper

 This repository provides a Docker Compose setup for a data warehouse environment, including PostgreSQL, Debezium, , Kafka, and Zookeeper.
 These services are designed to work together to facilitate real-time data ingestion, processing, and storage, leveraging the power of streaming technologies like Debezium and Kafka.